 A wandering jew can be either an indoor or an outdoor plant.
 If you live in zones 9-11, you can grow it outside all year.
 Otherwise, you’ll need to bring it inside during the winter.

-Wandering jew likes full to partial shade rather than sun, especially in hot climates.
-Indoors it needs lots of bright, indirect light.
+Wandering jews like full to partial shade rather than sun, especially in hot climates.
+Indoors they need lots of bright, indirect light.

 You can make your wandering jew fuller by pruning it regularly during the spring and summer months.
 Simply cut the vines to the desired length, then they will branch out and come back much fuller.